-Dr. Tsang employs the latest scientific research combined with over a decade of clinical experience to develop an integrated, technology-enabled approach to ADHD treatment.
+Dr. Tsang employs the latest scientific research combined with over a decade

 Hi!
 Thanks for having me.
 ADHD is often misunderstood as being unable to pay attention, but there’s actually a bit more involved.
 People with ADHD typically *can* focus and pay attention to certain tasks, but have a hard time controlling or regulating their attention span.
 This will result in being able to focus on tasks that are interesting but having difficulty with starting and staying focused on any task that is routine, repetitive or boring.